Destin Water Taxi 2026 Rates, Stops and Everything You Need to Know

 Norriego Point

-Sunset at Norriego Point
+Park Entrance at Norriego Point in Destin Florida

 From Norriego Point, you can also walk the sidewalk on Gulf Shore Drive to the jetties at O’Steen Beach.
 This is the best snorkeling spot in Destin and also a nice calm swimming area on the East Pass.
 From here you can also walk out to a further set of jetties on the Gulf of Mexico.